Call us today! 416-636-6071

 Under Ontario law, the Highway Traffic Act, a driver who fails to remain at the scene of the accident faces:

-• Also, there may be up to six months of imprisonment.
+• Additionally, there may be a prison term of up to six months.

 • The court has the discretion to suspend the license for up to 2 years.